 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Royal Boskalis Westminster reported total carbon emissions of approximately 1,403,000,000 kg CO2e, reflecting a slight increase from about 1,326,000,000 kg CO2e in 2023.
-The emissions data encompasses Scope 1 and 2 emissions, with no reported figures for Scope 3 emissions.
-Over the past few years, the company has demonstrated a commitment to reducing its carbon footprint, with a long-term target of achieving net zero emissions across its operations by 2050.
-This commitment applies to both Scope 1 and Scope 2 emissions.
-Boskalis has set an interim goal to reduce the carbon intensity of its fleet by 10% by 2030, compared to 2023 levels, aligning with the International Maritime Organization's pathway.
-The company has been proactive in integrating sustainable solutions into its commercial offerings as part of its near and mid-term carbon reduction strategy.
-The emissions data is sourced directly from Koninklijke Boskalis B.V., with no cascaded data from parent or related organizations.
-As Boskalis continues to navigate its sustainability journey, it remains focused on implementing effective strategies to mitigate its environmental impact while enhancing operational efficiency.
+In 2024, Royal Boskalis Westminster reported total carbon emissions of approximately 1.4 billion kg CO2e, reflecting a slight increase from approximately 1.33 billion kg CO2e in 2023 and about 1.2 billion kg CO2e in 2022.
+The emissions data encompasses Scope 1 and Scope 2 emissions, with no specific breakdown available for individual scopes.
+The company has set ambitious climate commitments, aiming for net zero emissions across its operations by 2050.
+This target applies to both Scope 1 and Scope 2 emissions, with a focus on integrating sustainable solutions into its commercial offerings.
+Additionally, Boskalis plans to reduce the carbon intensity of its fleet by 10% by 2030, compared to 2023 levels, aligning with the International Maritime Organization's guidelines.
+Boskalis' emissions data is sourced directly from its own reporting, with no cascaded data from parent organizations.
+The company continues to prioritise sustainability in its operations, reflecting a commitment to addressing climate change within the maritime industry.

 Access structured emissions data, company-specific emission factors, and source documents